Before you start, you will need to know:

 Fly-tipping is the illegal dumping of household or trade waste.
 It can vary in size, from as little as a single bag of rubbish to domestic items such as furniture and fridges.
-For smaller amounts you canreport a litter problem to the council and afull litter bin as these are not fly-tipping.
+You are able to report a litter problemonline to the council and afull litter bin as these are not fly-tipping.

 We remove fly-tipping from publicly-owned land, which includes roads and lay-bys.
-If the fly-tip is on private land such as people's gardens, driveways and business properties it is the responsibility of the land owner to remove it - for more information regarding this please go to:
+If the fly-tip is on private land such as people's gardens, driveways and business properties it is the responsibility of the landowner to remove it - for more information regarding this please go to:

 What to do if you discover a fly-tip

 If the offence is being committed at the time of the call, please contact the police.

 Residents are advised not to touch fly-tipped waste, as it may be dangerous.
 The council treats fly-tipping as a serious offence and will prosecute anyone caught fly-tipping waste.